IntelLabs/ParallelAccelerator.jl/README.md

-After the call to embed finishes and you try to exit the Julia REPL, you may receive an exception like: ErrorException(`"ccall: could not find function git_libgit2_shutdown in library `libgit2"`).
+After the call to embed finishes and you try to exit the Julia REPL, you may receive an exception like: ErrorException(`"ccall: could not find function git_libgit2_shutdown in library libgit2"`).
 This error does not effect the embedding process but we are working towards a solution to this minor issue.

 ## Limitations

+One of the most notable limitation is that ParallelAccelerator currently tries to compile Julia to C, which puts some serious constraints on what can be successfully compiled and run:

+1. Right now we only support a limited subset of Julia's language features, mostly just basic numbers and dense array types, array and (some) math functions, and basic control flow structures.
+Noteably we do not support String type, and custom data types such as records and unions, currently do not translate well in to C. There is also no support for exceptions, I/O operations (not even `println`!), or arbitrary ccalls.

+2. Also, we do not support calling Julia functions from C in the optimization result code.
+What this implies is that we'll have to transitively convert every Julia function in the call chain to C, and if any one of them is not translated properly, the entire thing will fail to compile.

+3. We've made a somewhat restricted decision to not support Julia's `Any` type in C, and if an AST of Julia function contains a variable with Any type, our Julia-to-C translator will give up compiling this function.
+This is indeed more limiting than it sounds, because Julia does not annotate all expressions in an AST with its actual type, and this is happening for some expressions that calls Julia's own intrinsics.
+We are working on support more of them if we can derive the actual type to be not `Any`, but currently this is still a work-in-progress.

+At the moment ParallelAccelerator only supports the Julia-to-C backend, and we are working on alternatives that hopefully can alleviate the above mentioned restrictions without sacreficing much of the speed brough by quality C compilers and parallel runtime such as OpenMP.

+Apart from the contraints imposed by Julia-to-C translation, our current implementation of ParallelAccelerator also has a number limitations:

+1. We rely on name capture to resolve array related functions and operators to our API module, which would prevent them from being inlined by Julia so that they can be translated cleanly.
+However this is not always possible in scenarios where the uesr cannot put `@acc` to functions that they want ParallelAccelerator to optimize.
+For instance, calling `mean(x)` in Base library is equivalent to calling `sum(x)/length(x)`, where `x` is a non-empty array of numbers.
+However, Julia's typed AST for program that contains `mean(x)` becomes a lowered call that is basically the the low-level sequential implementation of `sum` function, which are not being handled by ParallelAccelerator.
+Of course, adding support for functions iike `mean` is not a huge effort, and we are still in the process of expanding the coverage of supported APIs.

-ParallelAccelerator relies heavily on full type information being avaiable in Julia's typed AST in order to work properly.
-Although we do not require user functions to be explicitly typed, it is in general a good practice to ensure the function to accelerate at least passes Julia's type inference without leaving any `Any` type or `Union` type dangling.
-The use of Julia-to-C translation also mandates this requirement, and will give error messages on not being able to handle `Any` type.
-So we encourage users to use Julia's `code_typed(f, (...type signature...))` (after removing `@acc`) to double check the AST of a function when ParallelAccelerator` fails to optimize it.
+2. ParallelAccelerator relies heavily on full type information being avaiable in Julia's typed AST in order to work properly.
+Although we do not require user functions to be explicitly typed, it is in general a good practice to ensure the function that is being accelerated can pass Julia's type inference without leaving any parameters or internal variables with an `Any` type.
+    There is currently no facility to help users understand whether something is being optimized or silently rejected, and it is our hope to provide better report on what is going on under the hood.

 ## Comments, Suggestions, and Bug Reports

+Performance tuning is a hard problem, especially in the field that is traditionally known as high performance computation (HPC).
+ParallelAccelerator is but a first step of bringing reasonable parallel performance to a productivity language by utilizing both domain specific and general compiler optimization techniques, without the user putting much effort into it.
+However, eventually there will be bottlenecks and not all optimizations work 100% in favor of each other.
+Despite ParallelAccelerator still being a proof-of-concept at this stage, we hope to hear from all users, and we welcome contributions.
+Please feel free to trying it out, fork the project, contact us by emails, or file bug reports on the issue tracker.